You and Your Merchant Identification Number

 Without a MID, you can’t receive credit card payments—so do everything you can to protect it.

 A merchant can go a long time without thinking about their MID—or even knowing what it is—but when fraud and chargebacks threaten to take it away, keeping it safe can become a matter of survival.
-Few ecommerce merchant can afford to go a day without being able to process credit card payments, and high-risk processor fees can cut deeply into profits.
+Few eCommerce merchants can afford to go a day without being able to process credit card payments, and high-risk processor fees can cut deeply into profits.